 - 1. Unwanted teasing

 - 2. Threatening or intimidating behaviors

 - 3. Stalking

 - 4. Public humiliation

-- 5. Spreading malicious or derogatory rumors or falsehoods
+- 5. The spreading of malicious or derogatory rumors or falsehoods

-- 6. Use of discriminatory slurs - 7.
-Cyberbullying, including the use of technology such as phone, email, instant messaging, text messaging, social media, or other means of communication to engage in deliberate harassment or intimidation.
+- 6. The use of discriminatory slurs

+- 7. Cyberbullying, including the use of technology (e.g., phone, email, instant messaging, text messaging, social media, or other means of communication) to engage in deliberate harassment or intimidation.